Shnitselon/shell-L1-template/DEVGUIDE.md

 # L1 Driver Devguide
-This guide is a short review of the python L1 driver, description of the commands with examples.
+This guide is a short review of the python L1 driver.

-## L1 Driver Review
+## L1 Driver Description
 L1 driver is a self executable application which is running by CloudShell with a specific port like an argument "L1_DRIVER.exe 4000".
 It starts listening to a specified port and waits for a connection from the CloudShell.
 CloudShell communicate with the driver using XML commands.
+Converts command data  and calls specific method of class DriverCommands, associated with command name.

+To generate new driver template use this [README](https://github.com/QualiSystems/shell-L1-standard/blob/dev/README.md)

+To implement class DriverCommands use guide and examples below.

 **Request command example**
 ```xml